KRISTEN WUERFEL

 Team Member since 2019

 Kristen Wuerfel is a passionate and generous business professional that makes decisions and takes action.
 She employs an ethical stance towards business practices while preserving strong attention to detail.
 Her role at Tri-Star is to enhance the client experience, fulfill sponsorship requests, implement communication strategies, and increase our presence in our respective markets.
-She brings 15+ years’ experience in marketing, communications and public relations.
+She brings 20+ years’ experience in marketing, communications and public relations.
 She acquired her Master of Business Administration from Northwood University.
-Kristen is a co-chair of the THRIVE Financial Stability committee, the president of the American Advertising Federation-Great Lakes Bay Region, an active volunteer at her children’s school, a member of the Northwood Alumni Council, a member of Women in Leadership, and a volunteer for the Midland Area Community Foundation.
+Kristen is a board member for Child and Family Services of Saginaw, a volunteer for the CAN Council, a member of the Northwood Alumni Council and Project 100, a volunteer for the Midland Area Community Foundation’s Scholarship Review Committee, the former president of the American Advertising Federation-Great Lakes Bay Region, and an active volunteer at her children’s school.

 What are your specific goals for Tri-Star Trust clients?